ProveItHQ/proveit-landing/README.md

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+### Setting Up Environment Variables on Vercel

+When deploying to Vercel, you need to add your environment variables to your project:

+1. Go to your project on the Vercel dashboard
+2. Navigate to Settings > Environment Variables
+3. Add the same environment variables that you have in your `.env.local` file
+4. Deploy your project again to apply the changes

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.